bloodybowlers/UkeGeeks-ng/README.md

     const Subdirectory = '/hobbies/ukulele/';

-If you installed UkeGeeks-ng to a subdirectory, you have to modify the .htaccess.
-Change the **ErrorDocument** to the correct path of your install.
+If you installed UkeGeeks-ng to a subdirectory, you have to modify the **.htaccess** file :

-#### Optional : enabling URL rewriting (apache mod_rewrite)

-For nicer url you can enable mod_rewrite in the config.php file like this :

-    const UseModRewrite = true;
+- Change the **ErrorDocument** to the correct path of your install.

-If you installed UkeGeeks-ng to a subdirectory, you have to modify the .htaccess.
-Change the line **RewriteBase** to the correct path of your install.
+- Change the line **RewriteBase** to the correct path of your install.